-The Muscular Dystrophy Association of New Zealand (MDANZ) formed in 1959 and supports people with lived experience of a neuromuscular condition, and their support networks.
+The Muscular Dystrophy Association of New Zealand (MDANZ) formed in 1959 and supports people with a neuromuscular condition, and their support networks.
 We are a member-led charitable organisation, and our unique governance structure ensures leadership comes from individuals with lived experience of a neuromuscular condition.
 We rely on grants and donations to continue our work.